aforensics/HiddenVM/README.md

 This means you can run almost any OS in a VM inside the most anti-forensic computing environment in the world.
 Works where Tails does.

-The VM even uses your full-speed pre-Tor Internet by default, while leaving the Tails outer Tor connection undisturbed.
+The VM even uses your full-speed pre-Tor Internet by default, while leaving the outer Tor connection in Tails undisturbed.

 To ensure anti-forensic deniability of your VMs, you can place your persistent HiddenVM installation - containing all VirtualBox files, the VMs, and HiddenVM itself - in a [hidden VeraCrypt volume](https://www.veracrypt.fr/en/Hidden%20Volume.html), and only mount it when using the amnesic Tails.